uoftgasa/uoftgasa.github.io/markdown/index.md

 - **15th Floor Conference Room**
 	- must be booked through the CITA administrative office
 	- pick up keys from CITA administrative office
+	- access this room by taking the north side stairs up from the 14th floor (turn left out of the elevator)
 - **Telescope Domes**
+	- access the telescopes by taking the south side stairs up from the 14th floor

 ### Other Relevant Locations